F.J. Torras Causeway: Route description

 F.J.
 Torras Causeway is a four-lane paved road, with a concrete barrier in the center to separate the traffic lanes and a speed limit of 50 miles per hour for most of its length.
 The causeway begins its journey toward St. Simons in Brunswick, branching off of US Highway 17.
 It travels approximately 4.2 miles over a salt marsh and a series of five tidal rivers (west to east): a branch of Terry Creek/Dupree Creek, the Back River, the Little River, the Mackay River (part of the Intracoastal Waterway), and the Frederica River.
 It terminates on Gascoigne Bluff on the western edge of St. Simons Island.
 The Torras Causeway is recognized as a state highway, yet it has never been signed as such.
-Its official highway designation is GA25-Spur E.
+Its official highway designation is Georgia State Route 25 Spur E (SR 25 Spur E}.